Scooter1337/Rust-LC/assignment 2/README.md

 - Application: `{term} {term}`, e.g. `a b`
 - Variable: `a`, `b`, `c`, etc. But also Unicode (only alphabetical (by choice), no emoji for example) characters, e.g. `a我`

+# Reduction Strategies

+The program supports the following reduction strategies:

+- Beta Reduction
+- Alpha Conversion

 # How the program works

+## Reducing

+### Reduce function

+1. Set step counter to 1, set varname counter to 1
+2. Reduce the AST
+   1. Add 1 to the step counter
+   2. Match expression
+      - If it is a lambda abstraction
+        1. Return self but **Reduce()** body
+      - If it is an application
+        1. **Reduce()** left expression
+        2. If resulting left expression is a lambda abstraction
+           - True: Return reduction of **beta()** **reduction()** of left expression with right expression
+           - False: **Reduce()** right expression, return application of left expression and right expression
+      - If it is a variable, return self

+### Beta Reduction function

+1. match abstraction given
+   - If it is a lambda abstraction
+     1. **Substitute()** all occurrences of the variable in the body with the expression given, and return this resulting expression
+   - If it is not a lambda abstraction, error

+### Substitute function

+1. match expression
+   - If variable
+     1. If variable is the same as the variable to substitute, return the expression to substitute
+     2. If variable is not the same as the variable to substitute, return the variable
+   - If application
+     1. **Substitute()** left expression
+     2. **Substitute()** right expression
+     3. Return application of left expression and right expression
+   - If lambda abstraction
+     - if variable is a free variable in the body
+       1. use **Alpha()** to create a new name and body for the abstraction
+       2. create new abstraction using alpha name and alpha **Substitute()** alpha body
+     - else return self with **Substitute()** body

+### Alpha Conversion function

+1. Create unique name using varname counter
+2. Substitute all occurrences of the variable in the body with the unique name

+### Free Variables function

+Simple function that recurses to find all free variables in an expression.

 ## Normal / Assignment Mode